Need help with your Rear Window analysis? You’ve come to the right place!

 Context

-Domesticity was becoming more and more established, especially after a decade of war, and people had to come to terms with the dynamics of at home life, a quiet life that had been so removed in the previous decade.
+Additionally, during this period domesticity was becoming more and more established and people had to come to terms with the dynamics of at-home life, a quiet life that had been so removed in the previous decade.

 This is hence why Hitchcock pries into the apartments of different people with different struggles.
 Individual desires and struggles could no longer be put aside to participate in something ‘bigger’ than individual life, like a world war.